robinfriedli/LE2-Liara_Squadmate/README.md

    - Mirror changes to `GUI_SF_TeamSelect` from `BioH_SelectGUI`.
    - Remove special handling for Liara from sequence `REF_Henchmen_PlaceOnceInMasterMap` and adjust `LookupHenchmanFromPlotManager` sequence analogous to rest of game to handle Liara globally instead.
  - BioH_Liara_00.pcc
-   - Adjust AddHenchmenToSquad RemoteEvent sequence to check whether Liara is actually in squad before adding to party analogous to other squad mates, was not required for LotSB.
+   - Adjust AddHenchmenToSquad RemoteEvent sequence to check whether Liara is actually in squad before adding to party analogous to other squadmates, was not required for LotSB.
  - BioH_END_Liara_00.pcc
-   - Based on BioH_Liara_00.pcc with special handling in spawn sequence for the suicide mission analogous to other squad mates.
+   - Based on BioH_Liara_00.pcc with special handling in spawn sequence for the suicide mission analogous to other squadmates.
  - Special cutscene in Overlord DLC on vulkan station: BioD_Unc1Base2_01Narrative_LOC_INT.pcc (and the other localised files)
    - Expand hench loadout and gesture logic for Liara based on hench_mystic (Samara / Morinth).
  - Suicide Mission: